d3center-isr/MiWaves_MRT/README.md

 ## 2. About this repository

 This repository contains the files associated with the after-study analysis for MiWaves, including the code and documentation detailing the processing and curation of the pilot data.
+To submit questions about this content, navigate to https://github.com/d3center-isr/MiWaves_MRT/issues and click to submit a *New issue*.

 ## 3. Table of Contents